AdaCore/spark2014/lrm/source/mapping-spec.rst

 Initialized by elaboration
 ++++++++++++++++++++++++++

-The following example presents how a package's concrete state can be initialized in-between the `begin -> end` section of the body.
+The following example presents how a package's concrete state can be initialized at the statements section of the body.
 The |SPARK| version of the body is not presented since it is identical to the SPARK 2005 body.

 Specifications in SPARK 2005: